Introduction : Emer, the wife of the great warrior Cú Chulainn (The Hound of Ulster) tells the story of their marriage.

 We were married at Emain Macha and we were like the first ever couple of the whole kingdom even beyond the king if joy and merriment were measured and the sun shone as if it would shine forever.

 Marriage to the hound of Ulster was a different rampart around me.
 I was the one who knew how to calm him if he was upset but what if I didn’t?
 What if I goaded him into a riastradh*?
 Would there be a person left in the whole kingdom?
 I liked that.
 It meant I had respect wherever I walked.
 It meant that I surpassed all the wives of his comrades.
 Even when Bricriu* with his poison tongue tried to pit us against each other telling each woman she the was the most beautiful.
 I won every time.
 I liked that and I had it in my mind that it would continue that way.
 And it might have if that glutton from Connaught: the arousing Meadhbh hadn’t marched on Ulster with all the men of Ireland at her rear, cross as a wet hen because she couldn’t have our bull to make her the equal of her husband Ailill in all possessions.
-Meadhbh, Queen of everything and everyone commanding the men of Ireland by intoxicating them with her scent and her witchery, inflaming them with promises of her daughter before she sent them to their death.
+Meadhbh, Queen of everything and everyone commanding the men of Ireland by intoxicating them with her scent and her witchery, inflaming them with promises.
+Her own beautiful daughter Findabhair and then with their tongues hanging out at the idea of such a reward she sent them to their death.

 Meadhbh went to war and the men of Ireland marched behind her and as they marched the strength of the men of ulster weakened because there was a power that was bigger than any order a king could make and that was Macha’s curse.